Vardot/varbase/README.md

 * Comes with a lot of needed functionalities/modules for every-day Drupal site.
 * [Tested, tested, and tested.](https://app.circleci.com/pipelines/github/Vardot/varbase)

 Starting a new project?
-Consider Varbase for Drupal 10.
+Consider Varbase ~10.0
-Installing Varbase 9.1.x comes with several extra automated installation steps, to take full advantage of Varbase, other than the Drupal 10 installation instructions.
+The 9.1.x is only to support old projects

 # Install with Composer